 Travel Secret: Extend the Gorge loop with the Sundews River Hike, where you'll descend into the river gorge on a 4.5km return loop.

-Pioneer Women's Walk
+Pioneer Women's Trail

 This is a long one.
 At 22km, (6-7 hours) this is one for the committed walker.
 Small paths lead you through Hahndorf and the Adelaide Hills, honouring the European settlers who once walked this trail.
 The wildlife and native flora along this trail is a treat as you make your way through.